 For offshore sailors though - and anyone else more interested in getting something to eat than the thrill of playing a fish on rod and line - trolling with a handline clearly has a lot going for it.

 However, for sport fishermen, handline fishing holds little attraction.
 They require the thrill and excitement of playing hard-fighting gamefish on properly balanced rod and reel outfits.

 Trolling rods are marked with their IGFA line class - 12lb, 20lb, 30lb, 50lb, 80lb, 100lb or 130lb - for use with a matched line class multiplying reel.

 These rods are normally between 5.5ft (1.7m) to 7ft (2.2m)long, and are equipped with roller guides throughout or ring-type line guides of the highest quality.

-Trolling rods have slotted butt ends to locating in either a butt pad or a fighting chair.
+Trolling rods have slotted butt ends for location in either a butt pad worn around the angler's waist, or a gimballed socket in a fighting chair.

 There are four main types of lures to use when trolling for fish offshore - skirted lures, spoons, plugs and soft-plastic lures.

-Each have their moment of glory, but skirted trolling lures are the most commonly used.
+Each will have their moment of glory, but skirted trolling lures are the most commonly used.

 Unlike the other types, skirted lures are made up of several components - the hook, the replaceable skirt, beads to position the hook correctly within the skirt, the lure head (the design of which determines how the lure behaves in the water) and the line (which could be wire for toothy fish) upon which the lure is rigged.